AdobeDocs/campaign.en/help/v8/audiences/gs-audiences.md

 ![](assets/create-profile.png)

 <!--You can also select your message audience in an external file: recipients are stored not in the database, but in files.
 These are known as “external” deliveries.
 These contacts can be imported or not in Adobe Campaign.
 [Learn more](external-profiles.md).-->

+Once imported, you can create audiences to send your messages.
+Learn how to create audiences [in this section](create-audiences.md).